dark-neonus/money-tracker/README.md

 ```

 Run application in one of next way:
-1. ## Execute script run.sh
+1. ## Execute script `run.sh`
     - ### Linux
         ```shell
         ./run.sh
         ```
-        You may encounter error like `bash: ./run.sh: Permission denied` t  han  you should add permission to execute this script by simple run:
+        You may encounter error like `bash: ./run.sh: Permission denied` than  you should add permission to execute this script by simple run:
         ```shell
         chmod +x ./run.sh
         ```